lblod/ember-rdfa-editor-date-overwrite-plugin/README.md

 @lblod/ember-rdfa-editor-date-overwrite-plugin
 ==============================================================================

-Easy update of date in editor-document
+Easy update of xsd:date or xsd:dateTime in an editor-document.

 Compatibility